IngridOrnum/project-exam-1-blog/README.md

 # Nordic Trekking Blog - Exam Project 1

 ## Project Description
 The Nordic Trekking Blog Interface is a front-end user interface for an API-driven blogging application focused on hiking and outdoor activities in Norway.
 The application allows users to explore various hiking, skiing, and biking trips with detailed recommendations and beautiful imagery.
-This project also provides a admin interface for content management where blogs can be created, deleted or edited.
+This project also provides an admin interface for content management where blogs can be created, deleted or edited.

-This project was an exam project while studying on Noroff School of Technology and Media.
+This project was a project exam while studying on Noroff School of Technology and Digital Media.

 ## Table of contents:
 - [User Features](#user-features)